Neu Isenburg station: Interwar period

-During the occupation of the Ruhr in 1923, Neu Isenburg station was commandeered by French troops and could not be entered by Germans.
+During the occupation of the Ruhr in 1923, Neu-Isenburg station was commandeered by French troops and could not be entered by Germans.
 As many in Isenburg depended on a railway connection, an emergency station was established by a local railway on a siding only 400 metres away from the station in the district of Frankfurt, which was not occupied.
 It consisted merely of a wooden hut for the sale of tickets and a plank crossing of the track, which ensured a reasonably safe entry and exit.
 The provisional station only closed with the withdrawal of French troops in September 1924.

 During the Second World War the town of Neu-Isenburg and its station were repeated exposed to heavy air raids, but—in contrast to other stations in the area—the entrance building was unharmed and only parts of its tracks were damaged; these were quickly repaired after the war.
 There was a major accident in the last days of 1945 when the dispatcher on duty left the signal box to go to a shelter in anticipation of an air raid.
 Previously he had set the signal to permit a train from Frankfurt to run on to track 3, without remembering that the track was still occupied by a passenger train.
 The collision of the trains led to the death of nearly forty people.

 Deutsche Bundesbahn

 In the early 1960s, Deutsche Bundesbahn decided to join the Frankfurt Rhine-Main region to the international motorail network.
 It chose Neu-Isenburg station as the terminal for these operations.
 The first car train stopped here in on 29 May 1961.
 In 1968, the car loading facility gained a second track.

 On 14 April 1969, the Isb and If signal boxes were replaced by a new combined signal box called If, which took over the functions of the Bf and Bn signal boxes in Dreieich-Buchschlag.
 It is a relay interlocking of class Sp Dr S 60 (a Siemens pushbutton interlocking introduced in 1960).
 The interlocking is still operating today.

-Shunting ended at Neu Isenburg station in 1983.
+Shunting ended at Neu-Isenburg station in 1983.
 Since 1997, the station has been an S-Bahn stop.

 Public transport services

 Rail

 The station is served by the Rhine-Main S-Bahn and DB Regio services.

-S-Bahn lines S3 and S4 each stop at the station every half hour on weekdays, which together provide services every 15 minutes.
-On Sundays, only the S3 serves the station providing a service every half hour.
-The Regionalbahn RB 61 service (Dreieich Railway) runs from Monday to Friday only towards Rödermark-Ober-Roden, but in the evening on the weekend it is served by all trains going from Dieburg through to Frankfurt and three times in the afternoon from Frankfurt to Dieburg on the line.